Custom attributes

 }

-Let's create a custom attribute that adds a red background and height to any dom element it is used on:
+This custom attribute adds a fixed size and a red background to any element it is applied to:

 import { INode, resolve } from 'aurelia';